nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Mass Linkers is a powerful Desktop application tool that helps **Computer Science (CS) students** find study support from batchmates.

 It provides a **centralised** platform for CS students to
 * save their batchmates’ contact and module details
 * search for batchmates with common interests or who are taking similar modules **conveniently**

 It is optimised for use via a **Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).

-This *Developer Guide* provides general information for developers who are interested in understanding the design implementation of Mass Linkers for further developments.
+This *Developer Guide* provides general information for developers interested in understanding the design implementation of Mass Linkers for further development.

 --------------------------------------------------------------------------------------------------------------------